dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <!--DHIS2-SECTION-ID:webapi_generating_resource_analytics_tables-->

-DHIS2 features a set of generated database tables which are used as basis for various system functionality.
+DHIS2 features a set of generated database tables which are used as a basis for various system functionality.
 These tables can be executed immediately or scheduled to be executed at regular intervals through the user interface.
 They can also be generated through the Web API as explained in this section.
 This task is typically one for a system